carstenbauer/dqmc/README.md

 ### Performance comparison

 The figure below shows a comparison of three different DQMC codes written in C++, Fortran, and Julia.
-Specifically, it show the time it takes to perform one sweep of local updates in space and imaginary time for a spin-fermion model (studied in the paper linked above) with these codes.
+Specifically, it shows the time it takes to perform one sweep of local updates in space and imaginary time for a spin-fermion model (studied in the paper linked above).
 All kinds of special features, such as a small magnetic flux to improve finite size effects, are turned off.

 Codes: